Adding a UDP Listener

 Scenarios

-UDP listeners are suitable for scenarios that focus more on timeliness than reliability, such as video chat, gaming, and real-time quotation in the financial market.
+You can add a UDP listener, if quick response is required but low reliability is acceptable.
+UDP listeners are suitable for scenarios such as video chat, gaming, and real-time financial news.

 Constraints